smurf11k/skill-forge/README.md

 **Backend** — Laravel 11, Sanctum (token auth), PostgreSQL

-**Infrastructure** — PostgreSQL runs in Docker, frontend dev server on Vite, backend on `php artisan serve`
+**Infrastructure** — PostgreSQL runs in Docker, frontend dev server on Vite, backend on `php artisan serve`, and project documentation is built with VitePress in the `docs/` folder

 ---